Coordinate Measuring Machines (CMM) Information

 Equipment design includes a CMM system's control mechanism, method of operation, mounting style, and probe type.

-- Horizontal arm machines incorporate an arm that supports the probe horizontally cantilevered from a movable vertical support.
+- Horizontal arm machines incorporate an arm that supports the probe, horizontally cantilevered from a movable vertical support.
 They are known for robust construction and low power consumption.
-They are capable of measuring large envelopes at acceptable accuracies and are mainly used for large workpieces such as auto body parts and weldments.
+They are capable of measuring large envelopes at acceptable accuracy and are mainly used for large workpieces such as auto body parts and weldments.

 - Articulated arm machines incorporate an articulated or multi-axis arm.
 This allows the probe to be placed in many different directions.
 This design is very common for portable machines.

-- Cantilever-style machines incorporate a vertical arm which is supported by a cantilevered support structure.
+- Cantilever-style machines incorporate a vertical arm that is supported by a cantilevered support structure.

+Mounting.
 Sometimes a CMM requires a specific mounting style when incorporated into a system or method of operation.
-These mounting options include benchtop, freestanding, handheld, and portable.
+These mounting options include: